sav-che/TL-2/Authors/Rose, Joseph Nelson {std. J. Rose}.md

-> [!cite] BHL link: this entry starts at [page 884](https://www.biodiversitylibrary.org/item/103624#page/898/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 884](https://www.biodiversitylibrary.org/page/33190355) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Rose, Joseph Nelson (1862-1928), American botanist; Dr. phil.
 Wabash, student of J.M.
 Coulter; assistant botanist USDA, Washington 1888-1896; assistant curator for botany at the Smithsonian Institution 1896-1905; associate curator ib.
 1905-1912 and 1923-1928; research associate of the Carnegie Institution of Washington to work on the Cactaceae of the world with N.L.
 Britton 1912-1923; collected extensively in Mexico, the Central and Southwestern United States and South America; co-author, with N.L.
-Britton, of the treatments of Leguminosae for the North American Flora. (*J. Rose*).
+Britton, of the treatments of Leguminosae for the North American Flora.
+**Abbreviated name**: *J. Rose*

 #### Herbarium and types